dharantej1/AWS_Gen_AI/README.md

 ---

-## Task 4: Chat Bot

-# Task 4: Conversational Interface - Chat with Llama 3 and Titan Premier LLMs
+## Task 4: Conversational Interface - Chat with Llama 3 and Titan Premier LLMs

 In this notebook, you build a chatbot using the `llama3-8b-instruct` and `titan-text-premier` Foundation Models (FMs) in Amazon Bedrock.